roth-hex-lab/roth-hex-lab.github.io/content/authors/dimash/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: University of Calgary (METU)
+  - name: University of Calgary
     url: ''

 # Short bio (displayed in user profile at end of posts)